Edited from Zaporizhzhia, Ukraine

 Illustration for this report.
 Created by the editorial desk using AI.

-Notable attendees during the opening included Deputy Minister of Culture Bohdana Laiuk, Ukrainian Ambassador to the United Kingdom Valeriy Zaluzhny, and Emma Lowe, Director of the London Book Fair.
-At the stand, a variety of Ukrainian publishing houses are being showcased, including Artbooks, Creative Publishing, and Vivat, among others.
+Notable figures at the inauguration included Deputy Minister of Culture Bohdana Laiuk, Ukrainian Ambassador to the UK Valeriy Zaluzhny, and Emma Lowe, Director of the London Book Fair.
+Attendees interacted with various Ukrainian publishing houses, such as Artbooks, Creative Publishing, and Vivat.

-These organizations aim to promote Ukrainian literature and facilitate discussions about rights sales, translations, and potential collaborations with international partners.
-During her address, Laiuk emphasized the importance of the English-language book market in shaping global literary trends.
+The stand aims to promote Ukrainian literature and to facilitate discussions on rights sales, translations, and potential collaborations with international partners.
+During her speech, Laiuk highlighted the significance of the English-language book market in influencing global literary trends.

-She highlighted that effective translations and relevant publications are vital for Ukrainian literature to gain recognition abroad.
-Laiuk also pointed out that the London Book Fair serves as a crucial platform for small languages and new voices within the publishing landscape.
+She pointed out that effective translations and relevant publications are crucial for gaining recognition abroad.
+The London Book Fair is seen as a critical platform for smaller languages and emerging voices in the publishing industry.

-Each national stand, including Ukraine's, presents opportunities for translation support programs, making it essential for initiatives like "Translate Ukraine" to gain visibility within the British market.
-The Ukrainian stand will remain operational until March 12, 2026, during which time meetings with international representatives are being held to explore further opportunities for Ukrainian authors and publishers.
+Each national stand, including Ukraine's, offers opportunities for translation support programs.
+This is particularly important for initiatives like "Translate Ukraine," which seek visibility in the British market.
+The Ukrainian stand will remain operational until March 12, 2026, facilitating meetings with international representatives to explore opportunities for Ukrainian authors and publishers.

 Source: Ukrinform UA